Phase transitions and thermodynamic geometry of a Kerr-Newman black hole in a cavity: Quasi-local Energy and Thermodynamics

 where $K_0$ is the extrinsic curvature of $\partial\mathcal{M}$ that embedded in flat spacetime.
 This term makes the value of the action vanish when spacetime is flat.
 For a Kerr spacetime, not all the two-boundary surfaces are possible to be globally embedded in three-dimensional Euclidean space \cite{Smarr:1973zz}, which makes the extra term not well defined, and hence only the quasi-local energy with a small angular momentum is obtained \cite{Martinez:1994ja}.
 To address these difficulties, one can resort to a counterterm prescription, which suggests that the term $\mathcal{S}_{0}$ in Eq. (\ref{S0}) should be replaced by \cite{Kraus:1999di,Mann:1999pc,Balasubramanian:1999re}

 where $\mathscr{R}$ denotes the Ricci scalar on the three-boundary $\mathscr{B}$.
 Some analyses focus on another similar counterterm that substitutes $\mathscr{R}$ with the Ricci scalar of the two-boundary $\mathcal{B}$, which is also called a lightcone reference \cite{Lau:1999dp}.
-In the following part, we will calculate thermodynamic quantities mainly based on the counterterm in Eq. (\ref{counteraction}) and make a brief discussion in the closing remark section about the thermodynamics in the lightcone reference.
-The geometric quantities in this paper are shown in TABLE \ref{gequ}.
+In the following part, we will calculate thermodynamic quantities based on the counterterm in Eq. (\ref{counteraction}).
+Geometric quantities in this paper are shown in TABLE \ref{gequ}.